armandojaleo/CosmoEmbedings/docs/node_protocol.md

 # Node Protocol

-The Node Protocol is a fundamental component of the CosmicEmbeddings network, enabling nodes to discover each other, establish connections, and maintain a peer-to-peer network.
+The Node Protocol is a fundamental component of the CosmoEmbeddings network, enabling nodes to discover each other, establish connections, and maintain a peer-to-peer network.

 ## Overview